 Even after receiving his 1st Dan, Okazaki’s temperament was still an issue.
 As punishment for being too harsh on a student, Funakoshi stripped him of his black belt.
 After a suitable period, he eventually received it back.

 Alongside his brother, Teruyoshi, Okazaki would eventually be graded to 3rd Dan, while still at university.

 In 1953 Okazaki graduated from Takushoku University with a Bachelor of Arts in Political Economics.
 Shortly afterwards he was appointed team coach of the university’s Karate team.
 It was during this time that the idea of the JKA Instructors Course was formulated by Nakayama.
 Okazaki was to be the test subject.
 He and Nakayama determined what would be suitable for such a course.

 In the early days of the fledgeling JKA, Okazaki was the main assistant to both Funakoshi and Nakayama.
 He assisted in teaching and demonstrations of Shotokan Karate.
 He also taught at his old university, Takushoku.
 He further taught at Boei University, which has been likened to the military academies of West Point and Sandhurst.
 He also conducted classes at Tokyo’s Toritsu University, which has since been amalgamated into Tokyo Metropolitan University.

 1955 saw the JKA move to its first purpose-built dojo in the Yotsuya district of Tokyo.
 The following year the first intake of students for the Kenshusie (Instructor Course) took place.
 The earlier hard work of Nakayama and Okazaki culminated in a program geared towards developing top calibre Karate instructors.
 The first intake of three students was Hirokazu Kanazawa (Takushoku University), Takayuki Mikami (Hosei University) and Eiji Takaura (Chiba University).
 All three men held the grade of 2nd Dan.
-The course, lasting for a your, would result in the successful students being awarded their 3rd Dan.
+The course, lasting for a year, would result in the successful students being awarded their 3rd Dan.
 Okazaki was an instructor on the course and would go on to teach many of today’s top instructors.